South Africa Votes With Long ANC Dominance Under Threat - UrduPoint

 Once an ANC stalwart, Zuma fell out with his old party after being forced out of office under a cloud of corruption allegations in 2018.

-He has been barred from standing as an MP because of a conviction for contempt of court but remains extremely popular in his home province of KwaZulu-Natal, where he was seen voting but did not speak to reporters afterwards.
+He has been barred from standing as an MP because of a conviction for contempt of court, but remains extremely popular in KwaZulu-Natal, his home province.

+In Zuma's hometown Nkandla, call centre worker and teaching student Nokuthobeka Ngcobo, 26, declared she was "so happy" to have voted MK.

+"I'm voting for them because I want change... and I have hope that Zuma and the MK will bring change," she said.

 Were the ANC to come close to 50 percent it could strike an easier deal with some of the dozens of smaller groups in the running.